sdole/tvarit-maven/README.md

 ###Create an autoscaling group in EC2 for app servers
+Do this only once.
 Go to your AWS console and obtain the IAM instance profile, IAM role and bucket ARN that were created in the step above.
 Use those here.
+Please see https://github.com/sdole/tvarit-maven/blob/master/tvarit-maven-plugin/src/main/resources/autoscaling.template for resources needed in this step.
 ```xml
    <profile>
               <id>makeasg</id>